vincentgraillat/Technical-Assesment-CF63/README.md

   - Lists the Python dependencies required by the application.
 These packages will be installed in the Docker image during the build process.

 - **Preparation_datasets.ipynb**:
   - Jupyter Notebook that extracts all useful data from StatsBomb's files and creates usable datasets for the app.
-This file is useless without those original StatsBomb data files.

 - **data_app**:
   - Folder containing the datasets created in `Preparation_datasets.ipynb` and saved as CSV files.
 Those are the datasets used by the web application.